 - Even if property qualifies for bonus depreciation, you can elect out of this provision and use the applicable MACRS depreciation method instead.

-The table below highlights the 2018 vehicle depreciation limits.
+This IRS table highlights vehicle depreciation limits.

-Bonus depreciation has a couple of advantages over §179.
+Bonus depreciation has a couple of advantages: